-Pursuant to the provisions of section 134 of the Act and regulation 17 of the SEBI Listing Regulations, the Board of Directors have carried out an annual performance evaluation of the Board itself, the individual directors, various committees of the Board and the Chairman for FY 20-21.
-The manner in which the evaluation has been carried out is provided in the Report on Corporate Governance.
+Pursuant to the provisions of section 134 of the Act and regulation 17 of the Listing Regulations, the Board has carried out an annual evaluation of its own performance, individual directors and its committees for FY 19-20.
+The manner in which evaluation has been carried out is provided in the Report on Corporate Governance.